Philosophical Foundations of Collection Development

-- The library supports the individual choice and judgment of its users in seeking information, and upholds the freedom of library users to read, view and listen to materials of their choosing.
+The Newport Public Library (“Library”) makes available a wide diversity of ideas and viewpoints in support of an informed citizenry and a democratic society.
+The Library supports the individual choice and judgment of its users in seeking information, and upholds the freedom of Library users to read, view and listen to materials of their choosing.

-- The Library Board has adopted and declares that it will adhere to and support the following American Library Association statements and policies:
+The Library Board of Trustees has adopted and declares that it will adhere to and support the following American Library Association statements and policies:

-- The Board of the Newport Public Library affirms that while anyone is free to reject for him or herself books or other library materials of which s/he does not approve, s/he cannot exercise this right of censorship to restrict the freedom to read of others.
+The Board of the Newport Public Library further affirms that while anyone is free to reject for themselves books or other Library materials of which they do not approve, they cannot exercise this right of censorship to restrict the freedom to read of others.

-- History shows that many books, which have been most controversial or objectionable to some persons or groups, have, in due course, been recognized to be among those books, which most, rather than least, belong in public libraries.
-If an idea is truly dangerous or evil, the best protection against it is a public that has been exposed to it and has rejected it; the worst protection is a public that has been shielded from exposure to it by official or self-appointed guardian.
+History shows that many books that have been most controversial or objectionable to some persons or groups, have, in due course, been recognized to be among those books that belong in public libraries.
+If an idea is truly dangerous or evil, the best protection against it is a public that has been exposed to it and has rejected it; the worst protection is a public that has been shielded from exposure to it by official or self-appointed guardians.

 Ultimate responsibility for materials selection rests with the Library Director who operates within the framework of policies determined by the Board of Trustees.
 Under his or her direction, selection is delegated to staff who are qualified by reason of education and training.
 Library materials so selected shall be held to have been selected by the Board.

 Librarians use their subject knowledge and expertise in combination with the criteria listed below to select and evaluate items for the collection.
 An item need not meet all of these criteria in order to be added to the collection.